chris-lawton/low-level-views/src/pages/about/index.md

 ### Sounds great!
 How do I book?

-For an informal chat please call me on +44 0791 866 7054 or fill in the contact form below.
-We look forward to hearing from you.
+For an informal chat please call me on [+44 0791 866 7054](<tel:+44 0791 866 7054>) or click the button below to fill out our contact form.
+We look forward to hearing from you!